 Types of Drug Rehabilitation Centers

 Depending on many factors, such as the severity of addiction and the substance of abuse, patients can choose from a wide range of drug rehabilitation centers.
 Since there is no “one size fits all” solution to overcoming an addiction, it’s vital to seek the assistance and guidance of a physician or an addiction specialist to help you choose the right rehab program for you.

-As per the National Institute on Drug Abuse (NIDA), the first step of any rehabilitation program is the detoxification process.
+As per the U. S. Substance Abuse & Mental Health Services Administration (SAMSHA), the first step of any rehabilitation program is the detoxification process.
 A detox program helps patients safely manage withdrawal symptoms while flushing out the addictive substance from the body.
 Detox programs are available at all inpatient programs and certain outpatient programs.